6.09.2016

 3 x 3-inch drawings

 8th graders reviewed 1, 2, and 3-point perspective drawing.
 Examples in Unbuilt America helped us develop a rubric.
 Using pencils and rulers students made studies from memories of familiar spaces.
 Next they learned about the history of site-specific and plop art, and debated how to categorize some examples.
 Each drafted a proposal for either an installation or alteration to the current school grounds.
-Added instruction included photo tracing, rubbing collage, and rotoscoped animation.
+Added instruction included rubbing collage, digital editing and rotoscoped animation.
 Classes presented and received feedback on proposals by role playing how various community members might respond to the changes.
+Future assignments could involve 3D modeling software.

 8th graders made linocut printed t-shirts with fabric ink.
 Another assignment could include silkscreen printing.

-In 8th Grade Art Elective six students observed plastic sculptures and ceramic light fixtures.
+8th Grade Art Elective's six students observed plastic sculptures and ceramic light fixtures.
 They designed lamps using a socket, switch, LED bulb along with cardboard, wood, clay, wire, and paper mache.
 Lessons could also include pottery wheels, research and writing about the development of light bulbs and lamps.

-Elective students made presentations on professional photographers with PowerPoint.
-They followed instructions in Photoshop to digital print positive transparencies from their own photos.
+Elective students made presentations on professional photographers with PowerPoint before solar plate printing their own photos.
+They followed instructions in Photoshop to create a black and white digital print or positive film transparency.
 Using makeshift black light exposure boxes and contact cases, they contact etched their transparencies while measuring solar plate exposure times.
 Students inked and press-print their plates, some experimented with watercolor finishes.

 2nd Grade